Berkay-Turgay/Arduino-Nextion-Display-NeoPixel-Ring-RGB-Control/README.md

 # Arduino-Nextion-Display-NeoPixel-Ring-RGB-Control
-This project provides an advanced RGB control interface using an Arduino, a Nextion touchscreen display, and a NeoPixel (WS2812) LED ring.
+This project provides an advanced RGB control interface using an Arduino, 2.4 inch Nextion touchscreen display, and a NeoPixel (WS2812) 12-LED ring.
 Each individual LED on the NeoPixel ring can be controlled through the Nextion interface using dedicated RGB sliders, brightness adjustment, and live color preview.

-Features
+## Features

 Individual LED control: Set independent R–G–B values for each NeoPixel